National Zoo’s giant panda cub Xiao Qi Ji will be sent to China after three years

 Mei Xiang gave birth to the male cub on Aug.
 21, becoming the oldest giant panda in the U.S. to have a successful pregnancy and the first to do so via artificial insemination using only frozen semen.

-The giant panda mom has previously given birth to four surviving cubs: Tai Shan (tie-SHON) in July 2005, Bao Bao (BOW BOW) in August 2013 and Bei Bei (BAY BAY) in August 2015.
+The giant panda mom has previously given birth to three surviving cubs: Tai Shan (tie-SHON) in July 2005, Bao Bao (BOW BOW) in August 2013 and Bei Bei (BAY BAY) in August 2015.

 Both Mei Xiang and Tian Tian have lived at the zoo since Dec.
 6, 2000.
 Both were born at the China Conservation and Research Center for the Giant Panda before moving to the National Zoo in the District.

-Since the bears arrived at the zoo in 1972, zoo staff and scientists have learned more about giant panda biology, behavior, breeding, reproduction and disease and are conducting ecology studies on giant pandas’ native habitat.
+Since giant pandas arrived at the zoo in 1972, zoo staff and scientists have learned more about their biology, behavior, breeding, reproduction and disease and are conducting ecology studies on giant pandas’ native habitat.

 More than 1,800 giant pandas are estimated to live in the wild in China.
 Researchers estimate giant pandas typically live 15 to 20 years in the wild and about 30 years in captivity.
 Chinese scientists are working on reintroducing giant pandas to the wild.